-As construction growth intersects with environmental concerns and the rising cost of energy, the concept of sustainable design—drafting, specifying, building, and operating structures to minimize their ecological impact—is gaining ground.
+As construction growth intersects with environmental concerns and the rising cost of energy, the concept of sustainable design—drafting, specifying, building, and operating structures to minimize their ecological impact—green building solutions — are gaining ground.
 In a 2003 survey, one-third of firms said they were working on sustainable-design projects, and this number has likely increased.1

 Although green building remains an admirable goal, it is not always easy to achieve.
 Depending on building techniques and strategies selected, long-term gains and short-term costs all too frequently collide in a tight economy.
 Additionally, the sheer volume of documentation—from two-dimensional paper drawings to spreadsheets of engineering data—yields a primordial soup of information that needs a spark to bring sustainable design options to life.

 The concept of building information modeling (BIM) could be the ‘big bang’ needed for green building.
 Embraced by architects/engineers (A/Es) seeking higher quality designs and more productive collaboration, the technology can help harness the characteristics and performance of design concepts, allowing A/Es to compare sustainable alternatives to balance energy and resource efficiency with project costs.

 Growth of green building design

 Interest in sustainable building design has increased the need for solutions for energy conservation, alternative energy sources, and design for greater efficiency popularized in the last 30 years.
 Initiatives put forth by the U.S. Green Building Council (USGBC) are now part of its Leadership in Energy and Environmental Design® (LEED®) rating system.
 LEED certification has been suggested by many federal, state, and local agencies for sustainable design comprising site, indoor environmental quality (IEQ), and efficient use of energy, water, and materials.